-Upload and manage digital objects¶
+Upload digital objects¶

-For every object uploaded, AtoM creates two derivative objects from the master: a thumbnail image and a reference display copy of the object.
+For every object uploaded, AtoM creates two derivative objects from the master, a thumbnail image and a reference display copy of the object.
 The master digital object is the unaltered version of a digital object that has been uploaded to AtoM.
 Note that only authenticated (i.e. logged-in) users may view master digital objects by default (though this can be changed by editing the permissions of unauthenticated users - for more information, see: Edit permissions).

 At higher levels of description, the view page of a parent record will include thumbnails of all digital objects registered at lower levels.
 The thumbnails are displayed using a carousel viewer so you can easily scroll through the set using your mouse or keyboard’s arrow keys.
 Clicking on a thumbnail will redirect you to the view page for the description associated with that digital object.
 If more than 10 digital objects appear at lower levels, AtoM will display the first 10 in the carousel and provide a link to a digital object browse page to explore the rest if desired.
 For more information, see the Carousel entry in Navigation in AtoM.